Posted by Amy Carbone on Feb 3, 2025 9:34:06 AM

 Property

-This could cover the building and personal property inside, including but not limited to external structures, dental and office equipment, furniture, and fixtures that you own.
-You should keep a current estimate of what your property costs on hand to provide to your insurance company in the event your property is damaged.
+Property insurance covers the building and personal property inside, including but not limited to external structures, dental and office equipment, furniture, and fixtures.
+You should keep a current estimate of all property costs on hand to provide to your insurance company in the event your property is damaged.

 General Liability

 General liability insurance generally covers claims made against your dental practice as a direct result of normal operations.
-Examples may include personal injury, medical payments, certain claims for damages to premises rented to you.
-It is important to note that General Liability does not provide coverage for malpractice-related claims.
+Examples may include personal injury, medical payments, and certain claims for damages to premises rented to you.
+It is important to note that a general liability insurance policy does not provide coverage for malpractice-related claims.

 Business Interruption